Art and Art History (ART)

 234 Sculpture—Clay Modeling/Bronze Casting (1 course) An intense exploration into threedimensional form using wet clay on armatures.
 Projects include a series of object, portrait, and/ or figure studies.
 All aspects of plaster mold making to different casting techniques will be addressed.
 Finished works will be cast in bronze.
 Lectures and critiques will address formal and contemporary issues related to sculpture.
 In terms of out-of-class work, emphasis will be placed on the creative process as it relates to personal growth and interest.
 ARTS, Fall and/or Spring semesters.

 237 Printmaking: Relief and Lithography (1 course) Emphasizing strong composition to convey personal concepts, this course explores the printmaking processes of relief and lithography.
-Using wood and linoleum block carving techniques along with polyester plate lithography students will produce multiple print editions.
+Using wood and linoleum block carving techniques, along with polyester plate lithography, students will produce multiple print editions.
 Technical skills and critical dialogue will be fostered through demonstrations, lectures and group critiques.
-We will utilize historical and contemporary prints to provide a context for our coursework.
-ARTS, Spring semester, odd years.
+Historical and contemporary prints will provide a context for our coursework.
+ARTS, Spring semester.

 242 Wheel-Thrown Ceramics I (1 course) This course is an introduction to the use of the potter’s wheel as a means of personal study of the creative art making process.
 A wide range of pottery forms and surface treatments will be studied and applied to the work made.
 Students will be given a strong foundation in the history, aesthetic, and technical aspects of working with clay on the potter’s wheel.
 ARTS, Spring semester.

-243 Handbuilt Ceramic Sculpture I (1 course) An introduction to ceramics through handbuilding, glazing, and firing to make containers, and sculptures.
+243 Handbuilt Ceramic Sculpture I (1 course) An introduction to ceramics through handbuilding, glazing, and firing to make containers and sculptures.
 Development of capacities for positive critical analysis of volumetric function, sensitivity of three-dimensional form, and surface enrichment.
 Emphasis will be on the creation of work that is well crafted and reflects the student’s ability to develop ideas surrounding personal images and creative problem solving abilities.
-The hand-building techniques of slab, coil, pinch, and mold making will be taught.
-Assignments will be structured to build both technical skill and one’s problem-solving aptitude.
+The hand-building techniques of slab, coil, pinch, and mold-making will be taught.
+Assignments will be structured to build both technical skill and problem-solving aptitude.
 Experience will be gained in the use of glazes and the firing of kilns.
-Materials presented will involve historical, technical, and aesthetic concerns of sculptural handbuilt clay forms.
+Materials presented will involve historical, technical, and aesthetic concerns of sculptural hand-built clay forms.
 ARTS, Fall semester.

 246 Water Based Media (1 course) An introduction to water based paint, including watercolor, ink, and gouache as a means of creating artwork with transparent washes of color.
 A variety of subject matter will be explored in quick sketches and larger, more developed paintings.
 The techniques will be used to discover creative directions for conceptual and formal qualities.
 ARTS, Fall semester.

-248 Elementary Art Education Content and Methods (1 course) This course focuses on both the development of art classroom teaching skills and also individual hands-on art experiences.
+248 Elementary Art Education Content and Methods (1 course) This course focuses on the development of art classroom teaching skills as well as individual hands-on art experiences.
 Discussions of art, creativity, and general philosophy of education are combined with a survey of the developmental stages of children and their art.
 Course contains practical, developmental, and philosophical considerations for planning and teaching an art program in the elementary school.
 ARTS, Fall and Spring semesters.

 299 Junior Seminar (1 course) This required seminar will prepare junior art majors in the professional practices essential to their discipline: writing artist statements, preparing a portfolio, mounting an exhibition, applying to graduate school, grant writing, and soliciting exhibitions/ gallery representation.
 Spring semester.

-372 Advanced Painting (1 course) Painting in oils, acrylics, or water based media with emphasis on individual criticism and independent experimentation in visual problems of painting.
+372 Advanced Painting (1 course) Painting in oils, acrylics, or water-based media with emphasis on individual criticism and independent experimentation in visual problems of painting.
 Prerequisite: ART-232, ART-233 or ART-246.
-Spring semester, odd years.
+Offered occasionally.

 374 Advanced Sculpture (1 course) A continuation of ART-234, emphasizing individual research and projects without formal instruction or criticism.
 Prerequisite: ART-234.
-Spring semester.
+Offered occasionally.

 378 Advanced Printmaking (1 course) One or two areas selected from intaglio, lithography, screen printing, or relief printing may be used as a printmaking medium for concentrated study.
 Increased technical competence, conceptual experimentation, and personal development in creating visual images through printmaking will be encouraged.
 Prerequisite: ART-237 or ART238.
 Offered occasionally.